CRA Tax Payment Plan

 If your business has a tax debt, it may include corporate income tax debt and deemed trust amounts.

 You cannot use deemed trust amounts as cash flow.
-Even if you keep these amounts with your personal or business funds, the amounts are considered to be held separate and apart.
+Even if you keep these amounts with your personal or business funds, the amounts are considered to be held separately and apart.
 Deemed trust amounts must be paid in full when owed.

 Once you have made a payment arrangement your business must also: